For media enquiries, please contact email@example.com

 In relation to the Chicago Convention, however, certain provisions of that Convention with which the United Kingdom is obliged to ensure that its overseas territories (including Cayman) comply are reflected in the Air Navigation (Overseas Territories) Order 2013 and Overseas Territories Aviation Requirements, applicable in Cayman.

 The Cape Town Convention came into force in the Cayman Islands on 1 November 2015 following ratification of the Cape Town Convention by the United Kingdom and its extension to the Cayman Islands at its request.
-Upon such ratification and extension to the Cape Town Convention by the United Kingdom, the Cayman Islands Cape Town Convention Law 2009 was repealed.
-The aim of that legislation had been to mimic the principles and framework for the registration, recognition, and enforcement of international interests contained in the Cape Town Convention in the absence of the Convention actually being in force in the Cayman Islands.
+Upon such ratification and extension of the Cape Town Convention by the United Kingdom, the Cayman Islands Cape Town Convention Law 2009 was repealed.
+The aim of that legislation had been to mimic the principles and framework for the registration, recognition and enforcement of international interests contained in the Cape Town Convention in the absence of the Convention actually being in force in the Cayman Islands.

 The Cayman Islands is, by Order-in-Council from the United Kingdom, a party to the New York Convention.

 The principal domestic legislation is as follows:

 Save for public policy considerations, there are no restrictions under Cayman Islands law on the parties’ freedom to choose the governing law of such arrangements.

 To continue reading full articles in PDF format: